 Our main markets are in northern Europe so we ship all our items from our warehouse in Berlin with UPS.

-Of course it’s convenient as a consumer to be able to “try before you buy”, though fortunately in the kid’s wear industry this trend is not as extreme as in other market sectors.
-However, in an attempt to reduce returns and more unnecessary travel of items, we don’t offer free returns.
-Instead we provide extensive and detailed sizing tables and diagrams for each product.
-Therefore you can be more sure that the size you are purchasing is the right one for you!
+The growing trend of “return-culture” is something that worries us.
+Each year in the US around $400 billion worth of goods are returned (that’s more than half of the total amount of European e-commerce revenue in 2017!) and sadly, the majority of these goods end up in landfill.
+This is not just an American thing: Wirtschaftswoche – Amazon shreds returns (in German).
+In an attempt to reduce returns and unnecessary travel of items, we don’t offer free returns.
+Instead we provide detailed sizing tables for each item.
+With the sizing guide, you can be more sure that the size you are purchasing is the right one for you!
 Additionally, our mantra is always if you’re not sure, buy a size up!

 We all need to be on the same page when it comes to the environment: be that consumers, retailers or manufacturers.
 Otherwise this just isn’t going to work.
 An example from a recent study (German) shows that washing a T-shirt 44 times counts as much towards the potential greenhouse effect and water shortage, as the manufacturing, sale, distribution AND disposal of the same T-shirt.

 We advise you to buy consciously, buy quality and support smaller brands and companies that share your beliefs.
 We cannot ignore the fact that our industry is the second biggest polluter in the world.
 We acknowledge this fact and are taking steps to reduce our impact in this industry and have been doing since 2014.